 Many banks may not be familiar with the property management industry, how property managers hold funds and the requirements for the type of bank account needed.
 When we hear the word “trust,” we often think of Irrevocable, revocable, payable upon death trusts, etc.—the types of trust accounts that an estate would form for their families, businesses or other assets.
 These types of trust accounts are often prepared by an attorney and come with several pieces of documentation such as notarized trust certification, estate rules, etc; None of which applies to a property management business!

-Many times when a trust account is not created correctly, it’s simply setup as a business account with the nickname of “trust.”
+Many times when a trust account is not created correctly, it’s simply set up as a business account with the nickname of “trust.”
+This fails to provide legal protection and doesn’t account for specific regulations (For example, California has a rule allowing brokers to deposit funds not to exceed $200 into the trust account specifically to cover bank service fees).

 If there is any question in your mind about whether or not your trust accounts are set up right, it is important to communicate with your banker about the requirements.
 Help your banker understand what type of account this is, what it is intended for, and reiterate that these funds do not belong to you or the company.